 Shape Robotics' overarching strategy integrates a mix of ongoing initiatives and fresh ventures designed to enhance core technology, broaden the product lineup, cultivate relationships with clients and partners, and expand its global footprint.
-With ambitious financial objectives in sight, the company targets a net revenue of 1 billion DKK by 2027, supported by an EBITDA margin ranging from 12-15%.
-Central to this growth trajectory are the Smart Classrooms and Thinken initiatives, both leveraging the company's proprietary Fable robot as a cornerstone component.
+With ambitious financial objectives in sight, our target of DKK 1 billion in revenue by 2027, with a 12-15% EBITDA margin, is supported by investments in Techducator and Smart Classrooms, both leveraging the company's proprietary Fable robot as a cornerstone component.
 This strategic blueprint underscores Shape Robotics' steadfast commitment to expansion and solidifying its position as a frontrunner in the market.
+The company recognizes and considers the risks associated with executing its strategic plans, which are related to geopolitical uncertainty, the importance of growth in Poland and outside Europe, and the need to secure the financing necessary to enable further scaling.